Michael-Lizzio/RIT-Dining-Notifications/README.md

 ## Future Enhancements
 - Integration with other payment methods used on campus.
 - More detailed budgeting analytics.
+- Better user-interface
+- More direct conection to users data

 ## License
 This project is licensed under the MIT License.